An appealing addon for existing Panda antivirus users, fast, great value and easy to operate, but not enough power or features for everybody else.

-The service is bundled with Panda's Dome antivirus and security product.
+The service is bundled with Panda's Dome antivirus.
 You don't have to pay extra for this - a basic version is included for free - but it means you probably won't be able to use the VPN with another antivirus product, as the two are likely to conflict.

 It's not all bad news.
 The VPN is very easy to operate.
 It supports up to five simultaneous connections.
 And it's based on the excellent Hotspot Shield, a powerful service which we've found generally delivers excellent speeds.